 Overview

-This specification defines the interfaces between the NPAC SMS and the service providers’ Service Order Entry System and Local SMS.
-The interfaces, defined using the CMIP protocol, are referred to as the SOA to NPAC SMS interface and the NPAC SMS to Local SMS interface respectively.
+This specification defines the CMIP interfaces between the NPAC SMS and the service providers’ Service Order Entry System and Local SMS.
+The CMIP interfaces, defined using the CMIP protocol, are referred to as the SOA to NPAC SMS interface and the NPAC SMS to Local SMS interface respectively.
 CMISE M-CREATE, M-DELETE, M-SET, M-GET, M-EVENT-REPORT, and M-ACTION primitives are fully supported in a confirmed mode.
 Thus, the sequencing of operations is implied by the receipt of the confirmation or operation response, and NOT by the sequence that the operation request is received.
 The relationship from the SOA to the NPAC SMS and from the Local SMS to NPAC SMS is a manager to agent or an agent to manager relationship depending on the function being performed.
 The SOA and Local SMS interfaces are defined by Association Functions.
 These functions allow each association to define the services it supports.
 Association establishment from the SOAs and Local SMSs to the NPAC SMS, Association Function and security for each of these interfaces is discussed in Section 5, Secure Association Establishment.

 Note: The M-CANCEL-GET primitive may not be supported in some NPAC SMS implementations due to the fact that this functionality was not determined necessary for the interface defined.